Stay safe and wow your clients with high quality pictures of horses

 Few animals capture the hearts and imagination of the public like the horse.
 And it’s no wonder.
-They are big, magnificent beasts full of character, grace and love.
+A horse is a big, magnificent beast full of character, grace and love.

-- Event photography of horse-based events.
+- Event photography of horse based events.
 This includes fairs, festivals, shows, rodeos, and horse racing.

 - Product photography featuring horse-related products.

 - Equine portraits of domestic or wild horses to sell as prints.

 As you can tell, there are a lot of different opportunities for you to combine photography skills with a love of horses.